House cleaning in the Madison, Middleton, Verona, Fitchburg Wisconsin

 Put on some gloves and mix CLR 50/50 with water.
 Then apply to the hard water stains and leave sit for several minutes.
 Use a rag to wipe clean and then thoroughly rinse the area of any remaining CLR.
 Repeat if necessary.

-If you make it through the steps above with little or no success, you may be looking at permanent staining.
-There is one more thing you can try but do this knowing there is risk of damaging a surface in the process.
-You can use more CLR in combination with a Scotch-Brite non-scratch scrub sponge.
+If you make it through the steps above with little or no success there is one more thing you can try but do this knowing there is risk of damaging a surface in the process.
+Always test in a inconspicuous area!
+Scrub a tiny spot, then rinse and dry it.
+In this way you can see if its going to work or if there is any damage to the glass.
+You can use straight CLR in combination with a Scotch-Brite non-scratch scrub sponge.
 Theses are the blue ones, designed not to scratch softer surfaces.
 Use cleaning force sparingly at first as sometimes it will not take much effort to get the surface completely clean.
-Also make sure that the sponge does not come into contact with other softer surfaces such as a fiberglass tub, sink, finished wood or vinyl.
+Also make sure that the sponge does not come into contact with other softer surfaces such as a fiberglass tub, caulk, finished wood or vinyl.
 When finished, rinse the area thoroughly.
+CLR can discolor some materials so cove surfaces around / below the work area.

 Back To Top